kazumov/embedded-sql-and-regex/README.md

 ## The SQL code

-Let's study the possibilities of embedding SQL and RegEx strings in sourcecode in PHP and Swift programming languages.
-Both languages allows to use string object as the source of SQL or RegEx instruction.
+The PHP, Swift and JS permit embedding the SQL strings in source code.
+All the listed languages allows to use character string object as the source of SQL instruction.

-Example from source code on PHP ([source](https://www.w3schools.com/php/php_mysql_select.asp)):
+There is an example from source code, written on PHP ([source](https://www.w3schools.com/php/php_mysql_select.asp)):

 ``` php
 $sql = "SELECT id, firstname, lastname FROM MyGuests";
 ```

-Example from source code on Swift ([source](https://www.raywenderlich.com/385-sqlite-with-swift-tutorial-getting-started)):
+There is an example from Swift source code ([source](https://www.raywenderlich.com/385-sqlite-with-swift-tutorial-getting-started)):

 ``` swift
 let createTableString = """